-To ensure the safety and wellbeing of our students at BISP we set appropriate expectations and create practices that ensure a caring environment is present so our students can maximise their learning experiences.
-Communication is vital to the success of any learning community and it is imperative that the lines of communication remain open and respectful at all times.
-Please take the opportunity to seek out a teacher or administrator for a dialogue about something which you think has gone particularly well or something where we can improve - we are all learners, whether we are parents, teachers or students.
+We believe that positive relationships are fundamental to a successful school, which includes relationships with the parent community.
+Please do take the opportunity to seek out a teacher or administrator for a dialogue about something which you think has gone particularly well or something where we can improve.
+We are all learners, whether we are parents, teachers or students.

+Academic learning is clearly central to what we do, yet there is so much more that contributes to a rich school experience.
 Learning takes on many forms and happens in the classroom, corridors, sporting venues, school trips, music practice rooms, at home and in the virtual world.
+We value all these aspects of learning.

 Everyone at BISP looks forward to a year filled with positive interactions, engaging and exciting learning experiences and the opportunity for students to take on extended curriculum opportunities.